-His research interests includes the development of variable stiffness adaptable robot arms, in-hand manipulation focused grippers, underwater robotic propulsion and grasping, and exoskeletons and prosthetics.
+His research interests includes the development of variable stiffness adaptable robot arms (also known as Malleable Robots), in-hand manipulation focused grippers, underwater robotic propulsion and grasping, and exoskeletons and prosthetics.

 Angus studied for his PhD in the Dyson School of Design Engineering at Imperial College London within the REDS Lab.
 Here, his research focused on the development of Malleable Robots, a type of reconfigurable serial robot manipulator.
 Before joining Imperial, Angus completed an MEng in Mechanical Engineering with Mechatronics at the University of Southampton in the department of Mechanical Engineering.